Jalisco New Generation Cartel: 2012 Michoacán massacres

-Following the message of the Matazetas to eradicate the Knights Templar Cartel in the state of Michoacán, 21 bodies have been found throughout several different municipalities of the state as of 12 April 2012.
-At the location of the executions, the authorities discovered cardboards signed by the CJNG.
+Following the message of the Matazetas to eradicate the Knights Templar Cartel in the state of Michoacán, 21 bodies were found throughout several municipalities of the state as of 12 April 2012.
+At the location of the executions, authorities discovered cardboard signs written by CJNG.

 2012 Nuevo Laredo massacres

 17 April 2012 massacre

 Dismembered remains of 14 men were found in several plastic bags inside a Chrysler Voyager in the border city of Nuevo Laredo, Tamaulipas, on 17 April 2012.
 All of those killed were between the ages of 30 and 35.
 Officials stated that they found a "message signed by a criminal group," but they did not release the content of the note, nor if those killed were members of Los Zetas or of the Gulf Cartel.
 CNN en Español stated that the message left behind by the criminal group said that they were going to "clean up Nuevo Laredo" by killing Zeta members.
 The Monitor newspaper, however, said that a source outside of law enforcement but with direct knowledge of the attacks stated the 14 bodies belonged to members of Los Zetas who had been killed by the CJNG, now a branch of the Sinaloa Cartel.
 Following the attacks, the Sinaloa cartel's kingpin, Joaquín Guzmán Loera—better known as El Chapo Guzmán—sent a message to Los Zetas that they will fight for the control of the Nuevo Laredo plaza.
 The message read the following:

 Nuevo Laredo is considered a stronghold of Los Zetas, although there were incursions by the Sinaloa Cartel in March 2012.
 Consequently, Los Zetas responded two days later with incursions to Sinaloa, the home state of the Sinaloa Cartel.
 The Sinaloa Cartel's first attempt to take over Nuevo Laredo happened in 2005, when Los Zetas was working as the armed wing of the Gulf Cartel.